-To release print jobs, scan, or copy, you will log in by scanning your Bethel ID card or with your Bethel username and password.
+To release print jobs, scan, or copy, you will log in by scanning your Bethel ID card or by selecting AD Login on the screen and entering your Bethel username and password.

 - If you do not have your Bethel ID card with you, use the AD Login option to enter your Bethel username and password instead.

 - If your ID card shows up as a different name, you will need to go to Print Services (AC 3rd floor) to get your ID card configured properly for printing.

 - The default for all printing is Black & White, duplex (2-sided).

 - After logging in you will have the option to choose the appropriate cost center associated with your print job.
 For example, “personal” or department cost center.
 Currently this is for reporting purpose only.

 - Your unprinted jobs remain available for 72 hours.

 - For detailed information review the Bethel University User’s Print Guide located at https://confluence.bethel.edu/x/wIuw